holdenlee/notebook/posts/tcs/machine_learning/neural_nets/GANs.md

 # InfoGAN

 * Extend the GAN objective with new term encouraging high mutual information between generated samples and subset of latent variables $c$.
+(Other variables are noise variables.)
 * Hopefully $c$ will represent the most meaningful sources of variation.
 * Use a variational lower bound to maximize mutual information. (cf. variational autoencoders)